 WA economic stats

-In 2015, it was ranked eighth, scoring strongly in all five categories of stability, healthcare, culture and environment, education and infrastructure.
+In 2016, it was ranked seventh, scoring strongly in all five categories of stability, healthcare, culture and environment, education and infrastructure.

 The Western Australian economy has been setting the benchmark for other Australian states for many years, thanks to its mining and energy sector, particularly the export of iron ore, gold and liquefied natural gas.

 The continued international demand for these commodities has ensured economic growth above the national average.